-Here are six different ways to set your white balance when taking your photos. (and I'll be following this up tomorrow with another post comparing them all!)
+Here are six different ways to set your white balance when taking your photos, so you have absolutely no excuse for not doing it 😀

 1) Use your Camera’s built-in presets.